acjay/akka-websocket-chat/blog/02_WebSocket_and_Akka_HTTP.md

 For this reason, WebSocket server libraries tend to be very sparse.
 You often send messages imperatively and register a callback that is invoked for messages received.
 Akka HTTP models it a bit differently, as we'll see below, but it's just as vaguely specified.

 Eventually, I'm going to zoom in on a common category of use cases of WebSockets, instead of the full generality.
 Often, WebSockets are used to model a combination of the client command -> server response paradigm with push messages from a server.
 They also often have implicit or explict state over the life of the connection.
 This could include protocol state, like authentication status, or application state, like mutable connection options.
 HTTP has evolved mechanisms and patterns for all of these things, through features like headers, cookies, and server-sent events (SSE).
 WebSocket doesn't standardize these protocol concerns in any way, so you have to build this yourself.
 We'll walk through my attempt to build a basic framework for a "command and push" WebSocket server, and use it to power a chat app.

-But first
+But first, we have to talk about the server framework I'll be using.

 ## Akka HTTP's WebSocket support